walkjivefly/crown-node-manager/README.md

 * Manage a list of web hosters to detect if peer is hosted or private
 * Overview of the last received blocks
 * Overview of the last received forks (orphaned blocks / alternative chains)
-* Overview of the memory pool and containing transactions
+* Overview of the memory pool and inflight transactions
 * Overview of NFT framework protocols and tokens
 * Overview of masternodes and systemnodes
+* Overview of active proposals
+* Overview of sporks

 ## Requirements

-* Crown Core 0.13.9.3+
+* Crown Core 0.14+
 * Web server (e.g. Apache, PHP built-in web server)
 * PHP 7.0.0+
 * cURL

 ## Installation

-1. Download Crown Platform Monitor either from [here](https://github.com/walkjivefly/crown-node-manager/releases) or by cloning this  repository.
+1. Download Crown Node Manager either from [here](https://github.com/walkjivefly/crown-node-manager/releases) or by cloning this  repository.
 2. Edit `src/Config.php` to enter your crownd RPC credentials, set a password and change other settings.
 3. Upload the folder to the public directory of your web server.
 If the folder is accesible via the internet, I recommend renaming the folder to something unique.
-Although CPM is password protected and access can be limited to a specific IP, there can be security flaws and bugs.
+Although CNM is password protected and access can be limited to a specific IP, there can be security flaws and bugs.
 4. Open the URL to the folder in your browser and login with the password choosen in `src/Config.php`.
 5. Optional: Run `chmod -R 770 /path-to-folder/{data, src, views}`.
 Only necessary for non Apache (`AllowOverride All` necessary) and publicly accessible web server.
 For more information, read next section.